// I may receive a commission on purchases made from links.

 Danganronpa is a lot of different things, none of which really communicate the feeling you get from it when you play.
 It’s an anime-mystery style visual novel, a rhythm game, a Persona-esque Japanese community simulator; it’s even technically labeled as a shooter… technically.

-My other issue is that sometimes the psudo-philosophy that the series gets into can be a little long winded.
+My other issue is that sometimes the pseudo-philosophy that the series gets into can be a little long-winded.
 I found myself wishing I could skip through clumps of the visual novel where the characters rambled about hope and despair for a lot longer than was necessary.
 A good editor could have helped a lot there.

-There’s another game called Danganronpa Another Episode: Ultra Despair Girls that’s a side story and not part of the main series which I haven’t checked out yet, but I might give it a shot.
-Let me know in the comments if you’d be interested in a review for something like that.
+There’s another game called Danganronpa Another Episode: Ultra Despair Girls, which is a side story and not part of the main series.
+I played a bit of it, but wasn’t as into it as the main series.

-If you’d like to play any of the games, I’ve linked here:
+If you’d like to play any of the games, I’ve linked the trilogy collections here:

 You can come visit me at twitch.tv/codydcampbell to hang out and chat while I play new games.